 This simple biochemical process involves the transfer of three hydrogen atoms and one carbon atom.
-When this process of methylation is functioning as it should, systems in the body, including the detoxification, reproduction, cardiovascular, and neurological systems work as they should.
+When methylation is functioning properly, systems in the body also function as they should, including the detoxification, reproduction, cardiovascular, and neurological systems.
 When methylation is compromised, any number of conditions can occur.

 The production and recycling of glutathione is a primary role of the methylation cycle.
 Glutathione is the body’s master antioxidant and detoxifier.
 If you don’t have enough of it, dysfunction can arise.
 The methylation cycle is dependent on B vitamins, magnesium, choline, betaine and other nutrients.
-Therefore, lifestyle strategies and targeted supplementation are paramount in keeping the methylation cycle running smoothly.
+Therefore, lifestyle strategies and targeted supplementation are critical to keeping the methylation cycle running smoothly.